CBeirigo/clone-netflix/README.md

 # clone-netflix
-Recreating netflix website interface using simple technologies (HTML5, CCS3 and JavaScript)
+Recreating netflix website interface using HTML5, CCS3 and JavaScript